The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 English

-Timothy Woodlock is a Hematologist in Rochester, New York.
+Timothy Woodlock is a Hematologist practicing medicine in Rochester, New York.
 Dr. Woodlock is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-His top areas of expertise are ALK-Positive Non-Small Cell Lung Cancer, Squamous Cell Lung Carcinoma, Lung Adenocarcinoma, and Small Cell Lung Cancer (SCLC).
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Squamous Cell Lung Carcinoma, Small Cell Lung Cancer (SCLC), ALK-Positive Non-Small Cell Lung Cancer, and Lung Adenocarcinoma.

 Experienced in Acute Intermittent Porphyria